NaraharisettiJyothisri/Temperature-Converter/README.md

 # Temperature Converter

-This is a Java program that converts temperature between Celsius and Fahrenheit.
+This is a Java program that converts temperature between Celsius and Fahrenheit using user input.

-## 🔍Features
+##🔍 Features

 - Convert Celsius to Fahrenheit
 - Convert Fahrenheit to Celsius
 - Simple user input
+- Displays converted temperature

 ## Technologies Used